Question 16: Have you conducted structured testing?

 21 Ways to Excel at Project Management

-Good Practice: You should test deliverables early on.
-One of the fundamental lessons drawn from delivering IT projects is the later you leave the testing in the development cycle, the more it costs to fix.
+Good Practice: You should test deliverables early.
+One of the fundamental lessons drawn from delivering IT projects, is the later you leave the testing in the development cycle, the more it costs to fix.

-The test development lifecycle contains the following elements:
+The test development life cycle has the following elements:

 - Test plan.